CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 ## Boundary Conditions

-To use something other than the natural homogeneous von Neumann boundary conditions, the `CoherentStructures.boundaryData` type can be used.
+To use something other than the natural homogeneous von Neumann boundary conditions, the `BoundaryData` type can be used.
 This currently supports combinations of homogeneous Dirichlet and periodic boundary conditions.
  - Homogeneous Dirichlet BCs require rows and columns of the stiffness/mass matrices to be deleted